 It’s possible that Grigori Rasputin barely noticed these upheavals.
 After all, during this time period, he was quite busy ingratiating himself with the local aristocrats and members of the royal family.

-The tension only grew more serious after the birth of heir apparent Alexei Romanov, when his mother, Alexandra, turned to Rasputin for treatment and advice on managing the prince’s hemophilia.
+The tension only grew more serious after the birth of heir apparent Alexei Romanov, when his mother, Alexandra, turned to Rasputin for treatment and advice on managing the young prince’s hemophilia.